-The tier 2 industries economic impact analysis report will serve to inform site reindustrialization, local economic development planning efforts and workforce development strategies and will also serve to inform the IES complex business case.
+Ohio University will analyze the direct, indirect, and induced economic impact of potential core industries associated with an IES complex on the four-county labor market closest to the facility (Pike, Scioto, Jackson, and Ross counties).
+This economic impact analysis report will serve to inform site reindustrialization, local economic development planning efforts and workforce development strategies and will serve to inform the IES complex business case.
 This information can be used to seek support and/or resources from industry, government and the community in support of the development of an IES complex.

-Deliverables will include brief summary documents that can stand alone and be compiled as part of a larger summary document.
+Deliverables will include brief summary one-page documents that can stand alone and be compiled as part of a larger summary document.

-Draft electronic version of report in PDF format-target date-April 30, 2018 Final electronic version of report in PDF format-target date-June 30, 2018
+Draft electronic version of report in PDF format-target date-March 31, 2017 Final electronic version of report in PDF format-target date-May 31, 2017